krishnakanthnakka/MammoSAE/README.md

 ## 📣 Latest Updates
-- **Sep 7-2025**: Partial Code Release.
+- **Sep 7-2025**: Partial Code Release along with MammoSAE checkpoint.
 Working to update remaining parts of the code.

 ## 🔥 Highlights
 - **Mammo-SAE**:  First SAE trained on Mammogram Vision-Language Foundation Model (MammoCLIP) to interpret breast concepts such as mass, calcification.